Intensive on the 19th Annotation for Spiritual Directors

 • Pay by check or money order made payable to Boston College, via regular mail.
 Please include your check with a copy of your application form submission confirmation page and include your name and intended degree program.

 Please note: The application fee cannot be refunded for any reason.
 If you qualify for a fee waiver, you should not pay the fee when you submit the application form.
-Fee waivers are granted to the following applicants: Jesuits, veterans, applicants currently completing a year of service or who are Pell Grant-eligible, and current STM students.
+Fee waivers are granted to the following applicants: Jesuits, veterans, applicants currently completing a year of service or who are Pell Grant-eligible, and current CSTM students.
 We do not waive the application fee for other reasons.

 Financial Aid

-STM is committed to providing financial support to applicants.
+CSTM is committed to providing financial support to applicants.
 On your application form, please be sure to fill out the Financial Information section, and also include the amount of support your employer is able to provide.

 Personal Statement